 - I also got a BTS Rabbit Card for 575 baht – includes a total of 25 trips that cost 23 baht each, unlimited distance.

 - The easiest way to get to central Bangkok from Suvarnabhumi International Airport is via Airport Rail Link.

-- Checked-in at my booked hostel, The Motley House (review soon), which is located near Phaya Thai station
+- Checked-in at my booked hostel, The Motley House, which is located near Phaya Thai station

 - Headed to Siam Square – a popular shopping and entertainment area in the Siam District of Bangkok.

 THAILAND DAY 2: CHATUCHAK WEEKEND MARKET + BIG C + CENTRAL WORLD PLAZA